-A. FRAND as a Voluntary Contract.
+A. FRAND As a Voluntary Contract.

 The core right and definition of a patent is the power to exclude others from practicing the invention.
 Obviously, an agreement to licence on FRAND terms is a critical restriction of that right.
-What is equally obvious is that a FRAND obligation is solely the result of a voluntary contract entered into by the patent owner on an identifiable date (Miller, 2007; Lemley, 2002).3 And it is voluntary in at least two ways.
+What is equally obvious is that a FRAND obligation is solely the result of a voluntary contract entered into by the patent owner on an identifiable date.
+And it is voluntary in at least two ways.
 First, a patent-holder may decline membership in an SSO, and thus have no obligations under its rules.

 Second, based on our non-exhaustive review, it appears that at least most major SSOs make a FRAND commitment voluntary even for members.
 That is, members are requested - not required - to commit to licence patents on FRAND terms, and may elect to do so, or not, on a patent-by-patent basis.
-While there are SSOs that require a blanket FRAND commitment as a condition of membership, such requirements have in some instances created "nonparticipation" problems, ETSI and ANSI are representative in their explicitly voluntary policies, under which an obligation to licence a patent on FRAND terms arises not by automatic operation of the entity's policy, but (at the earliest) only if and when the patent owner agrees, in writing, to licence on FRAND terms.4 a FRAND commitment with respect to a particular patent, then the SSO generally will simply adopt a standard that does not use that patented technology,5 leaving the SSO no worse off than if the excluded innovation had never been developed, and potentially advantaging consumers by setting up competition between standardised and proprietary solutions.
+While there are SSOs that require a blanket FRAND commitment as a condition of membership, such requirements have in some instances created "nonparticipation" problems, ETSI and ANSI are representative in their explicitly voluntary policies, under which an obligation to licence a patent on FRAND terms arises not by automatic operation of the entity's policy, but (at the earliest) only if and when the patent owner agrees, in writing, to licence on FRAND terms.